Live Laparoscopic Video Retrieval with Compressed Uncertainty: Introduction

 This raises the first of several challenges posed by intra-operative video retrieval for laparoscopy.
 This particular application scenario, characterized by strict timings, would require a highly responsive and dynamic retrieval system.
 Assuming queries are performed with video clips from the laparoscopic stream that are long enough to be informative ($\sim$ 30s), displaying search results after the full duration of a clip - or even immediately at the end may not be enough.
 A true real-time search engine should be reactive enough to find relevant videos far before the end of the clip, anticipating for future content in order to adapt to real-time conditions.
 We refer to this as the \textbf{live video retrieval} task.

-Video hashing, where the video content submitted as query is represented by a hash, adds another challenge.
+Video hashing, where the video content submitted as query is represented by a binary hash, adds another challenge.
+In this particular form of retrieval, nearest-neighbor search is performed based on the Hamming distance between hashes, i.e. the number of conflicting bits.
 The hash adapts to real-time conditions, with bits fluctuating based on the new content seen from the laparoscope.
 For hashes in the database to search from, which are extracted at one particular point in time, the value of individual bits should be examined with caution when searching, with a method accounting for their uncertainty.
 Additionally, this method should add as little overhead as possible on top of hashing, whose main advantages are its speed and low space consumption.

 Finally, an efficient retrieval method should be as general as possible.
 First, the training process should be unsupervised.
 More importantly, the search results also need to be clinically relevant from a wide variety of perspectives, and not just according to one particular set of labels.
 Assessing this quantitatively is a difficult issue, which has not yet been thoroughly addressed in the literature on video retrieval.